DiscoverCCRI/portal_v2/API_ENDPOINTS.md

 - **PUT**: update `experiment_members ` for a single experiment by ID
     - Access: user has experiment membership
     - Data (optional):
-        - `experiment_members` - array of user IDs (users must also have membership within the project associated to the experiment)
+        - `experiment_members` - experiment members by user ID (users must have membership within the project associated to the experiment) as array of integers
         - Example:

             ```json